go-cristian/slate/source/index.html.md

 config.userToken = "<USER_TOKEN>"
 ```

-If you want to set up the token later you can call the <code> updatePushNotificationToken </code> method of the <code> PKITClient </code> object.
+If you want to set up the token later you can call the `updatePushNotificationToken` method of the `PKITClient` object.

 ```objective_c
 [PKITClient updatePushNotificationToken:<TOKEN>